1920s – Local speed skaters in KW, small number with interest in the sport

 Bob Crebolder was a head coach for the Saskatchewan Speed Skating Association.

-Ebele Hanje passed away in 2014, but his children and grandchildren continue to skate with our club.
+Ebele Hanje passed away in 2014, but his children and grandchildren are still involved with our club.